 1. Respect your students.

 Don’t talk down to students.
 Model mutual respect.
 Don’t have double standards.
 Give what you’d like to get back.
 Know every child’s story and treat each as an individual.
-Cater for different learning preferences, strengths and weaknesses.
+Cater for different preferences, interests, strengths and weaknesses.
+Ensure students understand the reasons for your expectations.

 2. Have a class agreement, not top-down rules.